DataGoblin/builder-examples/smart-gate/readme.md

 ### Step 1: Setup the environment variables
 Next, replace the following values in the [.env](./packages/contracts/.env) file with the below steps.

-For Nova or Nebula, the smart gate id is available once you have deployed an Smart Gate in the game.
+For Stillness or Nova, the smart gate id is available once you have deployed an Smart Gate in the game.
 Right click your Smart Gate, click Interact and open the dapp window and copy the smart gate id.

 ```bash
 # Copy this info from in game smart gate